Summer Experience Grants

 - Students who are transferring to another institution for fall and leave the institution are not eligible for funding, and/or may have funding rescinded.

 - Returning to complete at least one full-time semester of coursework towards their bachelor’s degree at Cornell following the summer experience.

-- Have an offer for a career-related summer experience that is 1) unpaid or minimally paid* and 2) at least 4 weeks in length, working at least 15 hours/week.
+- Have a written offer for a career-related summer experience that is 1) unpaid or minimally paid* and 2) at least 4 weeks in length, working at least 15 hours/week.
 The offer does NOT yet need to be accepted.

 *Examples of a minimally paid experience include: a minimum wage paying experience, a lunch allowance, small stipend, or an honorarium.
-Stipends and other forms of compensation should be included in the budget portion of the application and will be deducted from the requested amount and evaluated on a case by case basis.
+Stipends and other forms of compensation should be included on the Budget portion of the application and will be deducted from the requested amount and evaluated on a case by case basis.
 If you are awarded and find out later that you will receive compensation, the amount will be deducted from the original award.
 Generally, a minimally paid experience is one where your living expenses for the summer exceed your income.

 - Any career-related experience supervised by a staff member at the organization.
 It does not have to be a formal internship.

-- Research assistant experience supervised by a Principal Investigator or faculty member.
+- Research assistant experience supervised by a principal investigator, post-doc staff, or faculty member.

 - Volunteer experience supervised by a staff member at the organization.